slr-ladders/theladders.github.com/source/_posts/2014-07-15-monitoring-rabbitmq-at-theladders.markdown

 -------------------
 Our first attempts at a monitoring solution revolved around an assortment of shell scripts that made HTTP requests to the RabbitMQ Management API to discover the lengths of important queues at particular times.
 If certain thresholds were crossed, alerts were sent to on-call personnel.
 This approach had a number of drawbacks:

- - Brittleness: The times of the Management API queries were controlled by when the script was run by *cron*.
+ - Brittleness: The times of the Management API queries were controlled by when the script was run by cron.
 The queue length thresholds were often dependent on the sizes of the datasets involved and the speed of the systems which published messages or read them from the queues.
  - Measuring Queue Lengths at a Single Point in Time: Checking the queue length at a particular point in time could not provide the information necessary to answer questions such as "When will this queue be drained?" and "Are messages being placed on the queue at a rate sufficient to meet a particular processing schedule?"